 - A working App Engine app ready to be containerized

 How will you use this codelab?

-Learning how to use Cloud Run is not within the scope of this tutorial; that's covered by the Cloud Run documentation.
-By the end of this tutorial, you'll know how to containerize your App Engine app for Cloud Run (or other services).
+Learning how to use Cloud Run is not within the scope of this codelab; that's covered by the Cloud Run documentation.
+The goal here is for you to know how to containerize your App Engine app for Cloud Run (or other services).
 There are a few things you should know before moving forward, primarily that your user experience will be slightly different, a bit lower-level as you will no longer be taking application code and deploying it.